Montalto Vineyard & Olive Grove, Red Hill South, Victoria © Robyn Lea, Brand Victoria

 Green up in the Dandenongs

 The Dandenongs’ tall forests and glorious gardens are a perfect escape from the city.
-Start your adventures at National Rhododendron Gardens about an hour out of Melbourne.
+Start your adventures at National Rhododendron Gardens.
 Its 42 hectares (104 acres) are filled with azaleas, camellias and cherries as well as rhododendrons.
-From here, it’s a short drive to Kallista, where Grants Picnic Ground is the start of a beautiful 6.6-kilometre (4-mile) circular walk in Sherbrooke Forest through fern-filled gullies where kookaburras and cockatoos make their homes.
+From here, it’s a short drive to Kallista, where Grants Picnic Ground is the start of a beautiful 6.6-kilometre (four-mile) circular walk in Sherbrooke Forest through fern-filled gullies where kookaburras and cockatoos make their homes.
 Continue on to another of the area’s charming villages, Belgrave, to take a trip into the past on a 100-year-old steam train known as Puffing Billy.
 Book in for an on-board lunch and enjoy the return journey through the area’s towering forests before making your way back to Melbourne.

 Go coastal on the Mornington Peninsula

 Its pretty seaside villages, superb wineries and restaurants make the Mornington Peninsula a wonderful year-round destination.
-It takes about an hour from Melbourne along the inland route to reach the McClelland Sculpture Park + Gallery at Langwarrin which showcases more than 100 works by well-known Australian artists.
+Take the inland route to reach the McClelland Sculpture Park + Gallery at Langwarrin which showcases more than 100 works by well-known Australian artists.
 From here, start exploring the area’s celebrated wineries known for pinot noir and cool-climate chardonnay.
 Many of the best wineries, such as Montalto and Ten Minutes by Tractor, also have acclaimed restaurants that are a great choice for lunch.
 After lunch, head to Peninsula Hot Springs for a relaxing soak in their thermal mineral baths before exploring historic seaside towns such as Portsea and Sorrento, which both feature well-preserved heritage buildings and beautiful beaches with great snorkelling.
 From Sorrento, enjoy the car ferry trip to the equally inviting town of Queenscliff, before heading back to Melbourne.